Author: Dr. Maryam Mahanian, DTCM, RAc

 Some things to consider…

-- A warm caster oil pack on the lower abdomen brings relief for many of my patients.
+- A warm castor oil pack on the lower abdomen brings relief for many of my patients.

 - Limit alcohol and caffeine consumption to help support the liver.
-The liver is in charge of metabolizing estrogen so it's essential for the liver to be functioning at its best to avoid estrogen dominance.
-Estrogen dominance can lead to to endometriosis.
+The liver is in charge of metabolizing estrogen so it’s essential for the liver to be functioning at its best to avoid estrogen dominance.
+Estrogen dominance is one of the reasons for endometriosis.

 If you’re struggling with your monthly periods because of endometriosis or are planning to try to conceive in the future, consider Chinese medicine.
 It shines in the area of women’s health and has been helping women with gynecological conditions for thousands of years…successfully!